Silvery Checkerspot (Chlosyne nycteis)

 Eggs

-White to pale green eggs are laid in clusters of around 100 on the underside of the leaves of the host plant.
+The eggs are white to pale green, laid in clusters of around 100 on the underside of host plant leaves, ensuring the next generation’s survival.

 Did You Know?